alphasierra59/openct/README.md

-# OpenCT - Open Colour Tools
+# OpenDT - Open Colour Tools
 A compilation of code libraries and tools for display testing and colour science.
 Under development.